Study open

 • Disturbed night sleep

-Hypersomnia is characterized by continuous sleepiness, even after a full night's sleep.
-People with hypersomnia experience:
+Hypersomnia is characterized by persistent sleepiness, even after a full night's sleep.
+People with hypersomnia often experience:

 • Persistent fatigue, even after adequate sleep